BraedonWooding/CVM/docs/speed.md

 > However we do improve the efficiency by flattening the type table into a vector lookup and reduce the cycles that could exist (i.e. we reduce the case of `a -> b -> c -> int` and just reduce it to always `a -> int` - of course `b -> int` and `c -> int` always get reduced, this includes cases like `a -> b -> c` which get reduced to `a -> c` and of course b becomes `b -> c`).

+## Type Definition Tables

+We actually don't care about the type definitions till we get to type checking.

+This even includes std types, they just are counted as 'var' types (which is basically just a type that has been given a name).

+Even functions defined in external modules don't need a definition till type checking (what happens is we just say - oh the result will just be some 'fresh' placeholder type 'a' that we'll unify with the real type, same happens with args).

+However regardless once we get to type checking and unification we need the definition table.
+This is different to the type fresh table which holds what type each fresh placeholder type has.
+The definition table holds a lot of meta data about types, importantly it fills structs in with padding (according to C rules) as well as associates types with their underlying representation.

+There are 4 variants of types in this definition table.

+- Integral Type; i.e. int, uint, usize, isize, ...
+- Floating Pt Type; i.e. float, double, ...
+- Type Aliases; i.e. 'typedef a int'
+  - Interesting note: `*void` is actually a typedef for `*u8` this is because fundamentally they are identical (all casts to from u8 is valid just as much as void)
+    - This is done because typedefs are implemented through a ParsedType -> TypeDefinition ruling, this allows us to express some other complex types simpler too
+    - i.e. `int[..]` maps to `DynArray<int>`
+    - Of course users don't get to do these weird defs

+The table is indexed a little weirdly, basically it is ParsedType -> TypeDefinition, and ParsedType's are hashed according to;

+- ParsedType::Var just hashes it's name
+- ParsedType::Ptr hashes it's inner value
+  - Yes this means that void* clashes with void
+    - Turns out that we have very few ptr types so this isn't really a problem (hash collisions happen anyways)
+- ParsedType::Array just hashes the inner value
+  - Same problems as Ptr of course, this also means that it ignores the constant factor
+- ParsedType::DynArray just hashes inner value
+- ParsedType::Fresh hashes fresh value
+  - Technically this really should never happen so it currently produces a warning as well
+- ParsedType::Func hashes each of its args and ret and combines them
+  - Highly expensive hash, never use this please, produces a warning upon use.
+- ParsedType::Unknown produces an error

 ## Speeding up the interpreter

 Not yet built so eh ?